A BOOK LAUNCH AND CONVERSATION WITH MIKE MAKIN-WAITE

 How was the emergence of the far right in England experienced at the community level?
 And what can we learn from this experience about the present moment?

-Mike Makin-Waite will offer an overview of his book with responses from two experts on the topic: Councillor Afrasiab Anwar, Leader of Burnley Council since May 2018; and Dr Manjeet Ramgotra, a Lecturer in Political Theory at SOAS University of London and an ISRF Fellow working on ‘Postcolonial Republicanism: The Indian Founding and its Impact’.
-Your questions and a discussion will follow, moderated by Professor Christopher Newfield, ISRF Director of Research.
-All are welcome, both to attend and to participate.
+Mike Makin-Waite offers an overview of his book with responses from two experts on the topic: Councillor Afrasiab Anwar, Leader of Burnley Council since May 2018; and Dr Manjeet Ramgotra, a Lecturer in Political Theory at SOAS University of London and an ISRF Fellow working on ‘Postcolonial Republicanism: The Indian Founding and its Impact’.
+Questions and a discussion follow, moderated by Professor Christopher Newfield, ISRF Director of Research.

-This is the eleventh in the ISRF’s series of Book Launches.
+This is the twelfth in the ISRF’s series of Book Launches.